-Vermont is trailing the national level in jobs recovery, with year-over-year job growth of 2.1% in the first quarter of 2023, ranking 38th in the U.S. and still 2.2% below the pre-pandemic employment peak, according to S&P Global Market Intelligence.
-As with other New England states, Vermont's comparatively weak labor force growth will weigh on long-term economic growth, underscoring the need for the state to attract and retain qualified workers to achieve stronger economic performance.
+Vermont is trailing the national level in jobs recovery, with year-over-year job growth of 0.2% by the second quarter of 2025, ranking 32nd in the U.S., according to S&P Global Market Intelligence.
+As with other New England states, Vermont's comparatively weak labor force growth will weigh on long-term economic growth, underscoring the state's need to attract and retain qualified workers to achieve stronger economic performance.

 The good news is that unemployment is also quite low.
-The June 2023 release from the Bureau of Labor Statistics has Vermont tied for the third-lowest unemployment rate in the country at only 1.9%.
-Although we expect Fed rate hikes to erode domestic demand growth through the next few quarters resulting in national unemployment drifting toward 4% by year-end, S&P Global Market Intelligence forecasts Vermont slightly outperforming the U.S. through the coming economic slowdown, with the baseline forecast showing the state unemployment rate rising to 3.3% by the middle of next year.
-The state's employment diversity by sector is generally in line with that of the U.S. with no material concentration and or unusual cyclicality.
-Per capita personal income improved relative to the U.S. level in 2022 to 97%, up from 94% in 2021.
+The March 2024 release from the Bureau of Labor Statistics has Vermont tied for the lowest unemployment rate in the country at only 2.0%.
+S&P Global Market Intelligence forecasts Vermont underperforming the U.S. over the next year, with state gross state product (GSP) estimated to grow by 0.7% compared to 1.6% for the nation, and with the baseline forecast showing the state unemployment rate rising to 2.6% by the middle of next year.
+The state's employment diversity by sector is generally in line with that of the U.S. with no material concentration and/or unusual cyclicality.
+Per capita personal income improved relative to the U.S. level in 2023 to 97%, up from 95% in 2021.

-We continue to expect that long term lackluster demographic trends will remain a key constraint on economic growth, although, as noted, Vermont is positioning itself to capitalize on the now widespread acceptance of remote work to attract new residents and leverage private sector investment for in-state job creation.
-The state's 10-year annual population growth rate through 2022 was less than half the U.S. rate and its median age of 42.9 is considerably higher than the U.S. median of 38.8.
-Net in-migration in 2020 and 2021 accelerated, in particular among prime working aged individuals (25-54) with adjusted gross incomes of greater than \$100,000.
-However, this was followed by growth of just 92 residents in 2022 (0.01%), and S&P Global Market Intelligence currently forecasts a return to tepid growth trends through 2026.
+We continue to expect that long-term lackluster demographic trends will remain a key constraint on economic growth, although, as noted, Vermont is positioning itself to capitalize on the now-widespread acceptance of remote work to attract new residents and leverage private sector investment for in-state job creation.
+The state's 10-year annual population growth rate through 2023 was less than half the U.S. rate (0.23% compared to 0.56%) and its median age of 43.2 is considerably higher than the U.S. median of 39.0.
+Net in-migration in 2020 and 2021 accelerated, in particular among prime working-aged individuals (25-54) with adjusted gross incomes of greater than \$100,000.
+However, this was followed by growth of just 92 residents in 2022 (0.01%) and 400 in 2023 (0.06%), and S&P Global Market Intelligence currently forecasts a return to flat growth trends through 2027.

 Vermont will use a significant share of its remaining American Rescue Plan Act allocation for investments in areas such as housing, broadband, and workforce development, and will similarly leverage funds from the Infrastructure Investment and Jobs Act to upgrade its broadband and transportation infrastructure.
-State officials indicate that Vermont's housing shortage has been a major impediment to attracting new residents and note that the state has seen a historic runup in home prices over the past few years.
+State officials indicate that Vermont's housing shortage has been a major impediment to attracting new residents and note that the state has seen a historic run-up in home prices over the past few years.
 Last year the legislature passed housing regulatory reform via Act 47 that, among other things, eliminates single-family zoning, allows for greater density in designated areas, and allows for the construction of accessory dwelling units.
-In general, we expect that the policy attention as well as significant investment designed to address long-standing vulnerabilities (such as the lack of housing) have the potential to meaningfully alter the state's demographic trajectory, especially given the prevalence of remote work.
+In general, we expect that the policy attention and the significant investment designed to address long-standing vulnerabilities (such as the lack of housing) have the potential to meaningfully alter the state's demographic trajectory, especially given the prevalence of remote work.
 But we also expect that it might take some time for these investments to result in a clear, sustainable record of stronger growth, and we also note that in the near term slower economic growth with rising unemployment could stymie progress.